dadaismee/phd_thesis/manuscript/001_introduction.md

 …

 Social ontology needs naturalistic constraints to more precisely define the objects of study, epistemology, and methodology of social science.

+> Our best guide to ontology is provided by our best scientific theories.
+According to the widely accepted method of inference to the best explanation, we can infer what exists from the theories that best explain our observations.
+In light of this, we believe that those doing ontology cannot avoid being concerned with explanation. [@guala2015, 478]